yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 certificate has been issued by the CA, the IdO:

 - MUST move its Order resource status to `valid`.
-- MUST copy the `star-certificate` field from the STAR Order.
-The latter indirectly includes (via the NotBefore and NotAfter HTTP headers) the renewal timers needed by the NDC to inform its certificate reload logic.
+- MUST copy the `star-certificate` field from the STAR Order to the order resource on the IdO.
+The latter indirectly includes (via the Cert-Not-Before and Cert-Not-After HTTP header fields) the renewal timers needed by the NDC to inform its certificate reload logic.

 ~~~